jqwik-team/jqwik/documentation/src/docs/include/stateful-testing-old.md

-> _The approach described here has been freshly introduced in version 1.7.0.
+> _As of version 1.7.0 jqwik comes with a [new approach to stateful testing](#stateful-testing).
-  It is still marked "experimental" but will probably be promoted to default in one of the next minor versions of jqwik.
+  What is described in this chapter will probably be deprecated in one of the next minor versions._
-  You can also read about [the old way of stateful testing](#stateful-testing-old)._

 Despite its bad reputation _state_ is an important concept in object-oriented languages like Java.
 We often have to deal with stateful objects or components whose state can be changed through methods.